The Sweet (album): Notes

-The American CD re-issue of this album includes the live version of the song "Need a Lot of Lovin'", apparently in error.
+The American CD reissue of this album includes the live version of the song "Need a Lot of Lovin'", apparently in error.
 The studio version was only available as a B-side of the single "Block Buster!" and is available on the 2005 re-issue of Sweet Fanny Adams.
-The original American vinyl pressing used the studio version of "Need A Lot Of Lovin'".
+The original American vinyl pressing used the studio version of "Need A Lot of Lovin'".